Management Consulting

 • Compulsory Activity

-Requirement for course approval: Groups submit a draft of parts of the written semester paper for written response from teacher.
+Groups submit a draft of parts of the written semester paper as exam for written response.

 • Assessment

-Written group based semester paper (counts 100 % of grade).
-4-5 students in each group.
+Written group-based term paper (counts 100 % of grade).
+5-6 students in each group.
 The paper may be written in English, Danish, Norwegian or Swedish.
+The groups will be working on their written term paper during the last part of the course, and have approximately seven weeks to complete the paper before the submission deadline.

 • Grading Scale